Vonng/pigsty/docs/r-fhs.md

 ## PG Data FHS

-Pigsty assumes that there is at least one primary data disk (`pg_fs_main`), and an optional backup data disk (`pg_fs_bkup`) on the single node used to deploy the database instance.
+Pigsty assumes at least one primary data disk (`pg_fs_main`) and an optional backup data disk (`pg_fs_bkup`) on the single node used to deploy the database instance.
 Usually, the primary data disk is a high-performance SSD, while the backup disk is a high-capacity inexpensive HDD.

 ```yaml
 #------------------------------------------------------------------------------